SuneGadegaard/DinnerWithFriends/README.md

 \end{align}
 $$

-This is however not enough to enforce the logic, as there my now be two hosts in the same group and no host in another group, which is rather meaningless.
+This is however not enough to enforce the logic, as there may now be two hosts in the same group and no host in another group, which is rather meaningless.
 Hence, we enforce that if kids $i$ and $j$ are in the same group, they cannot both be hosts

 $$
 \begin{align}